 Examining a popular alternative view engine, Spark

 While the MVC pattern gives us separation of concerns between the model, controller and view, this pattern did not eliminate the need for developers to carefully design their views.
-With the elimination of code-behind and the addition of a ViewModel object, we can focus strictly on rendering content inside our view.
+With the elimination of code-behind and the addition of a view model object, we can focus strictly on rendering content inside our view.
 However, without careful attention, our views can still slide into a morass of duplication and spaghetti code.
 We can no longer lean on custom controls to encapsulate view behavior as we did in Web Forms.
 Instead, ASP.NET MVC provides similar and expanded mechanisms for tackling all levels of duplication in our views.
 First, we will look at the various forms of duplication we encounter in our views, and various means of tackling duplication as it arises.

 10.1 Eliminating duplication in the view